mom-ocean/MOM6/.testing/README.md

 ```
 make test REPORT_COVERAGE=true
 ```
-Note that any uploads will require a valid token generated by CodeCov.
+Note that any uploads will require a valid CodeCov token.

 ## Running on Travis